-Addressing Fresh Water Flow in Morro Bay Watershed
+Addressing Fresh Water Flow in Morro Bay Watersned

 Agency Effectiveness Analysis

 Functions/

 Specific .

-Prograin ·
+Program ·

 SWRCB Successful Aspects:

 Clear goals, responsibilities and procedures

 Complementary programs

 Support through statutory authority

 Good coordination with other state and local agencies

-Problems:
+i Problems:

 Insufficient funds

-· Difficulties in coordinating internally and with other organizations
+Difficulties in coordinating internally and with other organizations

-Duplication of spending
+• Duplication of spending

 Other Comments:

-İ • The Clean Water Act Grant Fund activities would be more effective by
+• The Clean Water Act Grant Fund activities would be more effective by

 expediting the process of making the federal funds available to local agencies and

 organizations.

 • The State Revolving Fund program exhibits difficulties in coordinating and

 cooperating with other organizations but has sufficient resources to be effective.

 RWQCBs Successful Aspects:

 Clear goals, responsibilities and procedures

 Complement other programs

 Good coordination with other organizations

 Uniqueness of the program

 Support through statutory authority

-Support of the public
+~~~ Support of the public

 SCC Successful Aspects:

-Clear goals
+• Clear goals

-} Complementary with other programs and priorities
+Complementary with other programs and priorities

 • Good coordination/cooperation with other agencies and is actively involved with

-the Morro Bay task Force and multi-agency steering committees
+1 . the Morro Bay task Force and multi-agency steering committees

-• Support by the public and the Morro Bay Task
+Support by the public and the Morro Bay Task

 Problems:

-Insufficient resources
+TICEDA • Insufficient resources

 USEPA Successful Aspects:

-• Clear goals
+Ì • Clear goals

-Complementary programs

-1 Good coordination/cooperation with other organizations
+• Complementary programs • Good coordination/goodparation with other organizations

-Uniqueness of the program
+Good coordination/cooperation with other organizations Uniqueness of the program

-1 • Support of the public
+Uniqueness of the program Support of the public

-Other Comments: The Clear Water Act 5 210 for diagram Colifornia in limited.
-The empount of these
+Other Comments:

 • The Clean Water Act § 319 funding to California is limited.
-The amount of these fundair avanated to increase through the Propident's Clean Water Action Plan
+The amount of these

 funds is expected to increase through the President's Clean Water Action Plan.

 • This program could be improved by making information on available grants and

 the process and requirements to receive the grant funds more accessible to the

 public.
-The great process would be better if it were suffered and expedited

 • The grant process would be better if it were automated and expedited.

+L 1 - The grain process would be better if it were automated and expedited.